drinkbird/drinkbird.github.io/_posts/blog/2018-12-30-microservices-books-complete-collection.md

 This was actually the first book I read about microservices, a couple of years ago.

-Although a bit dated now, it still includes a ton of useful information, and can be proven quite valuable especially for anyone who's interested in working with the AWS cloud platoform and the Netflix Java stack.
+Although a bit dated now, it still includes a ton of useful information, and can be proven quite valuable especially for anyone who's interested in working with the AWS cloud platform and the Netflix Java stack.

 {% assign read_key = "microservices" %}
 {% assign book = site.reads[read_key] %}